folgerwang/UnrealEngine/README.md

 **HTML5** support will be downloaded by the setup script if you have Emscripten installed.
 Please see the [HTML5 getting started guide](https://docs.unrealengine.com/latest/INT/Platforms/HTML5/GettingStarted/index.html).

-**Playstation 4** or **XboxOne** development require additional files that can only be provided after your registered developer status is confirmed by Sony or Microsoft.
+**PlayStation 4** or **XboxOne** development require additional files that can only be provided after your registered developer status is confirmed by Sony or Microsoft.
 See [the announcement blog post](https://www.unrealengine.com/blog/playstation-4-and-xbox-one-now-supported) for more information.

 Licensing and Contributions